Insulation acts as a barrier to heat loss and heat gain, particularly in roofs and ceilings, walls and floors.

 - The level of insulation needed will depend on your home and climate zone.

 - The Your Home website has information about recommended insulation levels for your climate.

 When to insulate

-The best time to install insulation is when you are building or renovating your home.
+The best time to install insulation is when you're building or renovating.
 Insulation should be combined with good design—including passive heating and cooling so it can do its job properly keeping you comfortable all year round.